signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SDPSupport"></a>
 ### SDP Support

-mediaMin supports SDP input to moderate dynamic session creation, allowing applications to
+mediaMin supports SDP (<a href="https://en.wikipedia.org/wiki/Session_Description_Protocol" target="_blank">Session Description Portocol</a>) input to moderate dynamic session creation, allowing applications to

     1) override auto-detection
     2) ignore one or more streams (or codecs)